Guyasuta: Trial of Samuel Brady, 1793

-In 1791, Captain Samuel Brady led twenty-five Virginia Rangers in pursuit of twelve Delaware Indians who they said had been raiding white settlements in what was then Virginia and is now West Virginia.
+In 1791, Captain Samuel Brady led twenty-five Virginia Rangers in pursuit of twelve Lenape (Delaware), who they said had been raiding white settlements in what was then Virginia and is now West Virginia.
 On March 9, they found the Indians at a place in Pennsylvania known as the Red Front Trading Post, where they were trading.
-Brady and his men killed four Delaware men and one Delaware woman, then returned to their Virginia homes.
+Brady and his men killed four Lenape men and one Lenape woman, then returned to their Virginia homes.
 Brady evaded arrest for months until General Anthony Wayne persuaded him to turn himself in.
 Brady's trial convened in Pittsburgh in May, 1793 and was much publicized.
 On May 25, Guyasuta entered the courtroom, walking with difficulty, using a walking stick and accompanied by his nephew Cornplanter.
 On seeing him, Brady and the jurors stood up in respect.
 Guyasuta took Brady’s hands and addressed the court, announcing that Brady was a good man, that the Indians he killed "rode white men's horses and were not friendly," and that they had hurt the Indians as well as the whites.
 He added that the Indians were thankful to Brady for saving them from those men.
 Immediately following this testimony, the jury voted to acquit Brady.
 After the trial, Brady's attorney expressed his surprise to Guyasuta at the forcefulness of his testimony.
 Placing his hand on his heart, Guyasuta replied, "Am I not the friend of Brady?"